UWOrbital/OBC-firmware/docs/src/content/docs/getting-started/build-obc.md

     UniFlash may get stuck sometimes and throw errors.
 In such cases, navigate to session on the top red bar and start a new session.
 You will have to reconfigure UniFlash but it should get working again.
     :::
 ### Flashing Via the Bootloader (WIP)
-1. Use UniFlash to flash the `OBC-bl.out` file, ensuring you have built it for the correct board.
+1. Use UniFlash to flash the `OBC-bl.out` file, ensuring you have built it for the correct board using the right argument for the `-DBOARD_TYPE=` option.
+2. From the root directory activate the python virtual environment with the following command

+    ```shell
+    source venv/bin/activate
+    ```